 First Place - $5,000 prize: Coride

-The Coride team, led by Fei Ma, a PhD student in Geography, estimates that young Americans spend more than 2 billion hours per year on road trips.
+The Coride team, led by Fei Ma, a PhD student in Geography, and Nade Sritanyaratana, a PhD student in Biomedical Engineering, estimates that young Americans spend more than 2 billion hours per year on road trips.
 Historically, buses, trains or friends accommodate those trips, but the timing is often inconvenient or the cost is too high.
 Coride allows users to interact with a mobile-based interface and find ridesharing opportunities along a route, without being limited by starting point location.

 Second Place - $1,500 prize: Drsti

 Vitamin A deficiency is a health concern throughout the developing world that affects more than 200 million children every year.
 Team Drsti, made of members Chris Johnson and Mary Pitassi, both masters students in Bacteriology, have described their product as "a sustainable solution to vitamin A deficiency."
 Project Drsti will develop a probiotic bacterium engineered to make a precursor of vitamin A. The strain will be inexpensive to produce, store and transport, and can be easily added to yogurt or other fermented dairy products.

 RaPID, or the radioisotope powered isolated device, was created by nuclear engineering undergraduates Kazi Ahmed, Garrett Andrews, Xavier Durawa and Jon King.
 Now ubiquitous chemical batteries have some critical issues, such as: limited capacity, shelf-life and their high weight per unit of energy stored.
 Their solution?
 The concept for a nuclear battery.
 The team believes that in using betavoltaic battery technology to capture the energy emitted by radioactive decay there is potential for immense energy density and longevity.
 The technology is currently used in pacemakers or space probes, but team RaPID want to expand it's applications.